 - Inform intending participants of walk fees and sharing petrol costs

-- Record full names and contact details of all walkers
+- Record names and contact details of all walkers, and emergency contact details

 At the meeting place – before departure

 Reiterate information about challenges of walking in Central Australia, difficulty of the walk, requirements for food, water, sun protection, first aid, and equipment.
 Ensure that you as leader are confident that people will be able to complete the walk safely.
-The leader has the right to refuse a participant at the meeting place if they are not confident of the participant’s ability to undertake the walk, or they do not have the appropriate clothing, footwear and equipment.
+The leader has the right to refuse a participant at the meeting place if they are not confident of the participant’s ability to undertake the walk, or they do not have the appropriate clothing, footwear and equipment: suggest alternative walks.

 - Remind people that as leader you have authority to alter the planned walk to suit the conditions (weather and/or terrain) and abilities of the group.
 Appoint a deputy leader.

 - Ensure walkers are prepared, and review inside packs to ensure that everyone has appropriate equipment.

 - Explain that photos should not be taken of Aboriginal art sites that are not well publicized, such as those at N’Dhala and Roma Gorge because of the risk of sharing and publicization of their locations

 - Provide information and show maps of the walk, including landmarks and features, and time required